kubernetes-analysis/kubernetes-analysis/blog.md

 introduces an indirect API rate limiting because the only usage would be possible via the Prow bot user.

-If you want to try it out by yourself, feel free to open a [new test issue][111].
+If you want to try it out for yourself, feel free to open a [new test issue][111] in `kubernetes-analysis`.
 This works because I enabled the plugin also for issues rather than only for pull requests.

 [111]: https://github.com/kubernetes-analysis/kubernetes-analysis/issues/new?&template=release-notes-test.md

+So then, we have a running CI bot which is able to classify new release notes based on a machine learning model.
+If the bot would run in the official Kubernetes repository, then we could correct wrong label predictions manually.
+This way the next training iteration would pick up the correction and result in a continuously improved model over time.
+All totally automated!

 # Summary

 Thank you for reading down to here!
-That was my little data science journey through the Kubernetes GitHub repository.
-There are a lot of other things to optimize, for example introducing more classes (than just `kind/bug` or nothing) or automatic hyperparameter tuning with Kubeflows [katib][120].
+This was my little data science journey through the Kubernetes GitHub repository.
+There are a lot of other things to optimize, for example introducing more classes (than just `kind/bug` or nothing) or automatic hyperparameter tuning with Kubeflows [Katib][120].
 If you have any questions or suggestions then feel free to get in touch with me anytime.
 See you soon!